Gunjan909/NestQuest/README.md

 # NestQuest - Personalized Real Estate Search

-HomeMatch is a prototype real estate search tool that leverages vector databases and language models to find home listings tailored to a buyer’s preferences.
+NestQuest is a prototype real estate search tool that leverages vector databases and language models to find home listings tailored to a buyer’s preferences.
 It embeds property descriptions and buyer preferences into a vector space, enabling semantic search and personalized recommendations.
 While currently built for demonstration purposes, the architecture is easily extendable to support real-world, production-scale applications.

 ---